Hofgarten

 Nevertheless, the liberalisation that had been gently set in motion took its course in the cities.
 Innsbruck was given the status of a town with its own statute.
 Innsbruck's municipal law provided for a right of citizenship that was linked to ownership or the payment of taxes, but legally guaranteed certain rights to members of the community.
 Birthright citizenship could be acquired by birth, marriage or extraordinary conferment and at least gave male adults the right to vote at municipal level.
 If you got into financial difficulties, you had the right to basic support from the town.

-On 2 June 1848, the first issue of the liberal and pro-German Innsbrucker Zeitung was published, from which the above article on the arrival of the Emperor in Innsbruck is taken.
-The previously abolished censorship was partially reintroduced.
+On 2 June 1848, the first issue of the liberal and Greater German-minded Innsbrucker Zeitungfrom which the above article on the emperor's arrival in Innsbruck is taken.
+Conservatives, on the other hand, read the Volksblatt for Tyrol and Vorarlberg.
+Moderate readers who favoured a constitutional monarchy preferred to consume the Bothen for Tyrol and Vorarlberg.
+However, the freedom of the press soon came to an end.
+The previously abolished censorship was reintroduced in parts.
 Newspaper publishers had to undergo some harassment by the authorities.
-Newspapers were not allowed to write against the provincial government, the monarchy or the church.
+Newspapers were not allowed to write against the state government, monarchy or church.

 "Anyone who, by means of printed matter, incites, instigates or attempts to incite others to take action which would bring about the violent separation of a part from the unified state... of the Austrian Empire... or the general Austrian Imperial Diet or the provincial assemblies of the individual crown lands....
 Imperial Diet or the Diet of the individual Crown Lands... violently disrupts... shall be punished with severe imprisonment of two to ten years."